 32 Noah was five hundred years old, and Noah became the father of Shem, Ham, and Japheth.

 The genealogy ends here, for the narrative will pick up with The Great Flood where Noah and his sons will be central characters.

 This chapter represents the inevitable death of everyone living.
 Due to the sin of our father, Adam, in the Garden of Eden, we are all subject to sin and death.
 We are all born in the image and likeness of Adam, being spiritually dead because of sin.

 However, there is hope in this chapter.
 If we walk according to the ways of the Lord, we will be saved from death and given eternal life.
 Enoch walked with the Lord.
 It is unclear how or if he was any different than the others in this genealogy.
 They may have all walked with the Lord, but God chose to take Enoch before his death.
 This may have been to demonstrate to a world grieving the death of their father Adam that there indeed is an afterlife that can be spent with God if only one walks according to His ways.

 In our day, God has decreed that all believe in the name of Jesus, His Son, who died for the sins of the world, and was raised to life by God.
 Jesus ascended to God’s throne, from where He will come again with those believers who have died in order to snatch up those believers who are alive at that time.
 Like Enoch, those who are alive and who walk according to the ways of the Lord will be caught up.
-But that is not the norm, for (besides a notable two, Enoch and Elijah) every believer has died.
+But that is not the norm, for (besides a notable two, Enoch and Elijah) the unbroken pattern has been that all die.
 But since we know that the Lord Jesus will return with those who have died, we do not mourn as those without hope.
 Death has been defeated.
 Jesus is the victor.
 And He will return to reward those who believe in Him and walk in His ways.
 But He will punish all those who have not believed in Him.